How to Handle Sexual Harassment in the Workplace

 Again, this separate training is key to being effective.
 During a supervisor training, you can focus on teaching supervisors the best techniques for responding in the moment of harassment or a complaint.
 There are certain things that are unwise to say, such as “That doesn’t sound like something Mr. John Doe would do.”
 It’s best for supervisors to keep it simple and respond with serious attentiveness.If you don't have a sexual harassment policy in place, lack training, or are looking to have an HR expert take the lead on all complaints, hire our team.
 In order to create a successful, thriving business, we must first work together to build a harassment-free environment.

 Was this article useful?
 Chief of Minds provides innovative human resources and payroll services that position your business for growth and increase productivity and profitability.
 Our full-service human resources strategy firm focuses on helping small to medium businesses decrease workload, improve HR functions and reduce costs.
-Contact us today and allow us to either work with your existing HR department or serve as your company’s HR department.
-We’re here for you to win!

-Get HR, Organizational Development, & Recruiting Updates
+Get Organizational Development, & HR Updates

 Signup to stay compliant and receive valuable Organizational Development information.